Hari-Arunachalam/Boston-Crime-Analytics/README.md

 Once the data is prepared, it is imported into Tableau for creating an interactive dashboard.
 The dashboard includes features for filtering crime statistics by district, time, and offense type, enabling in-depth exploration of the data.

 ### View the Tableau Dashboard:
-Open the Tableau workbook file (`Boston_Crime_Dashboard.twbx`) in Tableau Desktop or Tableau Public to explore the interactive visualizations.
+Open the Tableau workbook file (`Boston_Crime_Analytics.twbx`) in Tableau Desktop or Tableau Public to explore the interactive visualizations.

 ---